 Comprehensive career preparation is available for Trocaire College students.
-Resume writing, cover letter development, and practicing job interview skills workshops are offered regularly.
-In addition, a Job Fair event is held to allow students the opportunity to connect with local employers.
+Resume writing, cover letter development, and practicing job interview skills are offered regularly through the Palisano Learning Center.
+In addition, a job fair is held to allow students the opportunity to connect with local employers.